 GIWA’s members include researchers, plant breeders, seed cleaners and distributors, growers, grower groups, agronomists, farm business advisors, input service providers, domestic feed and food grain processors, bulk and container logistics service providers, the trade.

-GIWA is a member of Grain Trade Australia, the Australian Oilseeds Federation, Pulse Australia, Stock Feed Manufacturing Council of Australia, the Australian Fodder Industry Association, and cooperates as the western regional council of Barley Australia.
+GIWA is a member of Grain Trade Australia, the Australian Oilseeds Federation, Pulse Australia, Stock Feed Manufacturers’ Council of Australia, the Australian Fodder Industry Association, Buy West Eat Best and cooperates as the western regional council of Barley Australia.
 GIWA collaborates with the Australian Export Grain Innovation Centre, the National Working Party for Grain Protection, Wheat Quality Australia, the Grain Industry Market Access Forum and is a service provider to the Grains Research and Development Corporation.

 Through partnerships with CBH and DPIRD and on behalf of members, GIWA provides support for trade development and market access issues in WA.
 GIWA provides barley rationalisation and oat classification ‘industry good’ services through the GIWA Barley and Oat Councils.
 GIWA is the caretaker of coarse grain standards in Western Australia, managed through the GIWA Standards Committee.
 GIWA provides monthly seasonal crop forecasting, the GIWA Crop Reports.
-GIWA promotes the West Australian grain industry as a globally competitive and technologically cutting-edge place to work through the GIWA Careers in Grain project.
 GIWA is a services provider to GRDC, running the GRDC Research Updates in Western Australia (formerly the DPIRD Crop Updates).
 GIWA was a founder and participates in the informal Food Alliance WA network of primary industries associations.

-Each year GIWA members leverage their financial contributions in support of an effective and efficient export-oriented grain industry with 1000’s of hours of voluntary industry expertise through the GIWA Board, Councils and industry working groups (wheat, barley, oats, oilseeds, pulses, careers in grain).
+Each year GIWA members leverage their financial contributions in support of an effective and efficient grain industry with 1000’s of hours of voluntary industry expertise through the GIWA Board, Councils and industry working groups (barley, oats, oilseeds, pulses, wheat).